 What’s Happening?

-Think about the compositions of the objects you have chosen.
-How do they compare to the composition of the liquids in the glass?
-In the example above, the hard candy is mostly sugar, and has a density near that of corn syrup, which is also mostly sugar.
-The nut has a high fat content, and a density similar to oil.
-The chocolate chip contains both sugar and oil, and has a desity intermediate to that of water and corn syrup.
-The blueberry and tomato are mostly water, and have densities similar to that of water.
-The wood and styrofoam are filled with pockets of air, and float in oil.
-The steel bolt is quite dense, of course, and sinks in all the liquids.
+Think about how the compositions of the solids compare to the composition of the liquids in the glass.
+Hard candy is mostly sugar, and has a density near that of corn syrup, which is also mostly sugar.
+So hard candy sits in the corn syrup layer.
+Nuts a high fat content, and thus stay in the oil layer.
+Chocolate chips contains both sugar and oil, and have a density intermediate to that of water and corn syrup.
+Blueberries and tomatoes are mostly water, and have densities similar to that of water.
+Wood and styrofoam are filled with pockets of air, and float in oil.
+The steel bolt is quite dense, and sinks in all the liquids.

-Think about the compositions of the objects you have chosen.
-How do they compare to the composition of the liquids in the glass?
-In the example above, the hard candy is mostly sugar, and has a density near that of corn syrup, which is also mostly sugar.
-The nut has a high fat content, and a density similar to oil.
-The chocolate chip contains both sugar and oil, and has a desity intermediate to that of water and corn syrup.
-The blueberry and tomato are mostly water, and have densities similar to that of water.
-The wood and styrofoam are filled with pockets of air, and float in oil.
-The steel bolt is quite dense, of course, and sinks in all the liquids.
+Think about how the compositions of the solids compare to the composition of the liquids in the glass.
+Hard candy is mostly sugar, and has a density near that of corn syrup, which is also mostly sugar.
+So hard candy sits in the corn syrup layer.
+Nuts a high fat content, and thus stay in the oil layer.
+Chocolate chips contains both sugar and oil, and have a density intermediate to that of water and corn syrup.
+Blueberries and tomatoes are mostly water, and have densities similar to that of water.
+Wood and styrofoam are filled with pockets of air, and float in oil.
+The steel bolt is quite dense, and sinks in all the liquids.

 Experiment 2: Sinking Ice